 This mode gives an opportunity to specify the geometry of a block structure which is defined by the description of intersection lines of the faults with the upper plane and by angles of dip for the fault planes.
-The faults and vertices are defined directly on the coordinate plane with real geographical coordinates.
+The faults and vertices are defined directly on the coordinate plane; the unit is equal to 10 km.
 The dip angles and other numerical parameters are defined in the special menu system.

-There are the following restrictions on the geometric parameters of a block structure (the maximum values are listed):
+There are the following restrictions in program EARTH on the geometric parameters of a block structure (the maximum values are listed):